Kapranov/AAT-Workshop-2016/README.md

 # AAT Observational Techniques Workshop 2016
 ### Data Archives Notes.

-What is a data archive? - Vizier
+What is a data archive - Vizier?

 ## Vizier